 For younger and less mature school-age children, the Lidcombe Program has some evidence to support its use (e.g. Koushik et al., 2009).
 But parents and the child (and their speech pathologist!) need to get creative and work hard to keep the child motivated, and the treatment doesn’t seem to work nearly as well as it does with pre-schoolers.

 Recently, there has been some promising (but preliminary) research conducted treating school-aged children with syllable-timed speech therapy very similar to the Westmead Program.
-In 2012, Cheryl Andrews and her colleagues from the Australian Stuttering Research Centre (ASRC) at the University of Sydney and Macquarie University published the results of a clinical trial using the program to treat 10 children who stutter, aged 6-11 years.
+In 2012, Cheryl Andrews and her colleagues from the Australian Stuttering Research Centre (ASRC) and Macquarie University published the results of a clinical trial using the program to treat 10 children who stutter, aged 6-11 years.
 Nine months after commencing treatment:

 - 1 child was almost free of stuttering;